JetBrains/amper/README.md

 |  |-module.yaml
 |-...
 ```

 Notice how the `src/` folder contains Kotlin and Swift code together.
-It could also be Kotlin and Java, or course.
+It could, of course, also be Kotlin and Java.
-Another highlight is the shared module with the common code in the `src` folder and the platform-specific code `src@ios` and `src@android` folders.
+Another aspect to highlight is the shared module with the common code in the `src` folder and the platform-specific code folders `src@ios` and `src@android` (learn more about [project layout](docs/Documentation.md#project-layout)).
-Read more about the project layout [here](docs/Documentation.md#project-layout).

-Here is how `ios-app/module.yaml` manifest file looks like:
+Here is how `ios-app/module.yaml` manifest file looks:
 ```yaml
 # Produce an iOS application
 product: ios/app